NVIDIA/aistore/downloader/README.md

 |--|--|--|
 | Download a list of objects from cloud bucket | POST /v1/download | `curl -L -X POST 'http://localhost:8080/v1/download?bucket=lpr-vision&prefix=imagenet/imagenet_train-&suffix=.tgz'`|

-## Cancellation
+## Aborting

-Any download request can be canceled at any time by making a `DELETE` request to `/v1/download/cancel` with provided `id` (which is returned upon job creation).
+Any download request can be aborted at any time by making a `DELETE` request to `/v1/download/abort` with provided `id` (which is returned upon job creation).

 ### Request Query Parameters